demisto/content/Packs/AzureStorage/Integrations/AzureStorage/README.md

    *Note:* At the 'Select members' section, assign the application you created before.

 2. To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:

-3. In the **Authentication Type** field, select the **Client Credentials** option.
+   a.
+In the **Authentication Type** field, select the **Client Credentials** option.

-4. In the **Application ID** field, enter your Client/Application ID.
+   b.
+In the **Application ID** field, enter your Client/Application ID.

-5. In the **Subscription ID** field, enter your Subscription ID.
+   c.
+In the **Subscription ID** field, enter your Subscription ID.

-6. In the **Resource Group Name** field, enter you Resource Group Name.
+   d.
+In the **Resource Group Name** field, enter you Resource Group Name.

-7. In the **Tenant ID** field, enter your Tenant ID .
+   e.
+In the **Tenant ID** field, enter your Tenant ID.

-8. In the **Client Secret** field, enter your Client Secret.
+   f.
+In the **Client Secret** field, enter your Client Secret.

-9. Click **Test** to validate the URLs, token, and connection
+   g.
+Click **Test** to validate the URLs, token, and connection

-10. Save the instance.
+   h.
+Save the instance.

-11. Run the `!azure-storage-generate-login-url` command in the War Room and follow the instruction.
+   i.
+Run the `!azure-storage-generate-login-url` command in the War Room and follow the instruction.

 ### Authentication Using the Device Code Flow